ungineer/pymazda/README.md

 There is also a JavaScript version of this library called [node-mymazda](https://github.com/bdr99/node-mymazda).

+# WARNING - TLS Fingerprinting
+As of July 2022, it seems that Mazda has been utilizing a technique known as [TLS fingerprinting](https://stormwall.network/knowledge-base/termin/tls-fingerprinting) to attempt to block automated requests to their API.
+If you are getting consistent timeout errors when trying to use this library, then this is probably the reason.
+TLS fingerprinting works by analyzing patterns in the TLS handshake in order to determine whether the request is a legitimate request (such as from the MyMazda iOS/Android mobile app) or an automated request (such as from a Python library like this one).
+If the Mazda API believes that the request is likely to have originated from an automated system, they will block the request by letting it time out.

+Unfortunately, Python does not allow much control over the parameters of the TLS handshake, so it doesn't seem possible to change the requests to prevent them from being blocked.
+If anyone knows of a way to resolve this, please get in touch!
+In the meantime, here are a few possible workarounds:

+ - Use [`node-mymazda`](https://github.com/bdr99/node-mymazda) (the Node.js version of this library) instead.
+Requests made from Node.js don't seem to be affected by the issue.
+ - Try running your code in a different envrionment so that the parameters of the TLS handshake will be different.
+For example, use a different Python version or even a different OS version.
+Downgrading to Python 3.9 may work around the problem.
+ - Run your code in a Docker container.
+For example, in my testing, containers built on the `python:3.10-alpine` base image seem to work.

+This situation is not ideal, but unfortunately there doesn't seem to be much we can do.
+Please try the workarounds above for now, and hopefully the situation will improve in the future.

 # Installation

 To install the latest release from [PyPI](https://pypi.org/project/pymazda/), run `pip3 install pymazda`.